dearlydebbie/alx-system_engineering-devops/0x02-shell_redirections/README.md

 -rw-rw-r--  1 julien julien    0 Sep 20 18:18 ls_cwd_content<br>
 julien@ubuntu:/tmp/h$ <br>

-# 9. JDuplicate last line
+# 9. Duplicate last line
 Write a script that duplicates the last line of the file iacta

 * The file iacta will be in the working directory